 Located in rural Woodinville, this luxury inn accommodates visitors to the greater Seattle area who are ready for ultimate pampering.
 Situated on five landscaped acres that border the scenic Sammamish River, the lodge is approximately 25 miles from the Seattle-Tacoma International airport.
 It is also conveniently located right next to the new site of Teatro ZinZanni dinner theatre and dozens of tasting rooms.
 Decor in the 86 rooms of the quaint lodge is rustic yet upscale, with features including stone fireplaces, soaking tubs and Italian Frette linens.
 The lodge's Spa and Health Club features fitness facilities, a sauna, outdoor jacuzzi, massage therapy and spa treatments.
 Additional amenities include morning newspapers, CD and DVD libraries, bike rentals and concierge services.
 Attached to the lodge is the Barking Frog, or treat yourself the extensive tasting menu offered at neighboring The Herbfarm.
 Each evening the lodge hosts cocktails and wine tasting, too.

 The most recent addition to the Kimpton Seattle line-up, the Palladian hotel finds a home in a renovated, 97-room property located on the edge of Seattle's Belltown neighborhood (2000 2nd Avenue).
 Inside the historic 1910 building, the transformed hotel boasts "an edgy, masculine style and a touch of whimsy with celebrity-emblazoned lobby art, and a pillow in each room, including the regal-garbed likenesses of David Bowie, Leonardo DiCaprio, Tom Selleck, Dave Grohl and others."
-On-site culinary gem Shaker + Spear (which seats 65 and has a 12-person bar) features a seafood-centric menu paired with fresh, regional ingredient with celebrated chef Carolynn Spence at the helm.
+On-site culinary gem Shaker + Spear (which seats 65 and has a 12-person bar) features a seafood-centric menu paired with fresh, regional ingredients with celebrated chef Carolynn Spence at the helm.

 Seattle's only true waterfront hotel, this rustic-modern lodge on Elliot Bay proved a favorite of traveling international rock bands playing Seattle in the 1960s and 1970s (like the Beatles, for example!).
 The hotel actually juts over Elliot Bay, and some stars were said to fish right from its windows.
 Check out the new Rock N' Roll suites to truly get in the spirit.
 Roughly half of the hotel's 223 rooms offer stunning Olympic Mountain and sunset views; the remainder face the iconic Seattle skyline.
 Each room has its own gas fireplace and custom luxury bedding.
-Eco- and pet-friendly, the hotel has a boutique featuring eco-chic Pacific Northwest-inspired items, and its coffee bar brews, naturally, fair-trade espresso and coffee by Starbucks.
+Eco- and pet-friendly, the hotel has a boutique featuring eco-chic Pacific Northwest-inspired items, and it's coffee bar brews, naturally, fair-trade espresso and coffee by Starbucks.
 Other amenities include 24-hour fitness and business centers (with a daily amenity fee).
 Valet parking is $49 per night.
-Dining is available on site at the hotel's famed seafood restaurant Six Seven.
+Dining is available on-site at the hotel's famed seafood restaurant Six Seven.

 The Four Seasons Hotel Seattle is widely considered to be the top luxury hotel in the city.
 It is conveniently located near both the Seattle Art Museum, Pike Place Market and ever-evolving downtown waterfront.
 Guests love the recently-revamped, sumptuous rooms and suites, which are immaculately furnished and come with modern amenities.
 The fitness center, decadent spa, hot tubs and infinity pool also draw rave reviews.
 Enjoy delicious fare at Goldfinch Tavern, a collaboration between Ethan Stowell Restaurants and Four Seasons Hotel Seattle.
 Named for the state bird of Washington, the American goldfinch, the bustling restaurant serves "approachable sophisticated Pacific Northwest cuisine" from Chef Joe Ritchie.